Subalgebras of Lie algebras. Example of sl(3,R) revisited: Introduction

-Another important open problem that relies on listing inequivalent subalgebras of the algebra~$\mathfrak{sl}_3(\mathbb F)$ is the classification of its realizations, i.e., its representations as Lie algebras of vector fields, with a view towards solving the inverse group classification problem for this algebra which is constructing systems of differential equations that admit Lie invariance algebras isomorphic to~$\mathfrak{sl}_3(\mathbb F)$, see, e.g.,~\cite{popo2012a}.
+Another important open problem that relies on listing inequivalent subalgebras of the algebra~$\mathfrak{sl}_3(\mathbb F)$ is the classification of its realizations, i.e., its representations as Lie algebras of vector fields, with a view towards solving the inverse group classification problem for this algebra.
+This inverse problem consists in constructing systems of differential equations that admit Lie invariance algebras isomorphic to~$\mathfrak{sl}_3(\mathbb F)$, see, e.g.,~\cite{popo2012a}.
 The subalgebras of $\mathfrak{sl}_3(\mathbb F)$ can be also useful for constructing superintegrable systems and algebraic Hamiltonians \cite{camp2023a,marq2023a}.

 Among the open problems in algebra, the classification of nilpotent Lie algebras over a field~$\mathbb F$ occupies a significant place.
 The subalgebras of $\mathfrak{sl}_3(\mathbb F)$ also play a specific, but at the same time important role in solving this problem for Lie algebras of low dimension, namely, the classification of inequivalent maximal abelian nilpotent subalgebras of $\mathfrak{sl}_3(\mathbb F)$ is used for classifying five-dimensional nilpotent Lie algebras, see~\cite[Section~8.1]{snob2014A}.